versatica/mediasoup-client-aiortc/README.md

 When sending, `dataChannel.send()` (and hence `dataProducer.send()`) allows passing a string, a `Buffer` instance or an `ArrayBuffer` instance.

+## Caveats

+See the list of [open issues](https://github.com/versatica/mediasoup-client-aiortc/issues).
+Wornking on all them.

 ## Authors

 * José Luis Millán [[github](https://github.com/jmillan/)]